IAMconsortium/pyam/CONTRIBUTING.rst

 to illustrate the intended functionality.
 Code submitted via pull requests must adhere to the `pep8`_ style formats.

-We do not require anyone to sign a *Contributor License Agreement*, because we believe that when posting ideas or submitting code to an open-source project, it should be obvious and self-evident that any such contributions are made in the spirit of open collaborative development.
+We do not require users to sign a *Contributor License Agreement*, because we believe that when posting ideas or submitting code to an open-source project, it should be obvious and self-evident that any such contributions are made in the spirit of open collaborative development.